FernandoVezzali/pattern-strategy/README.md

         }
     }

-Now the class depends on an abstraction, instead of three concrete classes !
+Now the class depends on an abstraction, instead of three concrete classes.

 If you are still not convinced, let's check the metrics for the class: